Logic 2: Modal Logic

 Of course, the order \(\prec \) in deontic ordering models is supposed to represent degree of conformity to norms, while the order \(\prec \) in similarity models represents a certain similarity ranking in the evaluation of subjunctive conditionals.
 A different type of ordering might be in play when we evaluate indicative conditionals, which some have argued should also be interpreted as variably strict.
 But again, these differences in interpretation don’t affect the logic.

 Suppose we add the \(\mathrel {\mathop \Box }\mathrel {\mkern -2.5mu}\rightarrow \) operator to the language of standard propositional logic.
-The set of sentences in this language that are true at all worlds in all similarity models is known as system V. There are tree rules and axiomatic calculi for this system, but they aren’t very user-friendly.
+The set of sentences in the resulting language that are true at all worlds in all similarity models is known as system V. There are tree rules and axiomatic calculi for this system, but they aren’t very user-friendly.
 We will only explore the system semantically.

 To begin, we can check whether modus ponens is valid for \(\mathrel {\mathop \Box }\mathrel {\mkern -2.5mu}\rightarrow \).
 That is, we check whether the truth of \(A\) and \(A \mathrel {\mathop \Box }\mathrel {\mkern -2.5mu}\rightarrow B\) at a world in a similarity model entails the truth of \(B\).

 Assume that \(A\) and \(A \mathrel {\mathop \Box }\mathrel {\mkern -2.5mu}\rightarrow B\) are true at a world \(w\).
 By definition 8.3, the latter means that \(B\) is true at all the closest \(A\)-worlds to \(w\) (at all worlds in \(\mathrm {Min}^{\prec _w}(\{u: M,u\models A\})\)).
 The world \(w\) itself is an \(A\)-world.
-If we could show that \(w\) is among the closest \(A\)-worlds to itself then we could infer that \(A\) is true at \(w\).
+If we could show that \(w\) is among the closest \(A\)-worlds to itself then we could infer that \(B\) is true at \(w\).

 Without further assumptions, however, we can’t show this.
 If we want to validate modus ponens, we must add a further constraint on our models: that every world is among the closest worlds to itself.
 More precisely, \[ \text {for all worlds $w$ and $v$, $v \nprec _{w} w$.} \] This assumption is known as Weak Centring.
 The logic we get if we impose this constraint is system VC.